Bicycle Helmets for the 2008 Season

 Made in USA Helmets

-Some consumers ask us where to find a helmet made in the US.
-Bell is still making it's discount store line here, running to millions of helmets per year.
+Some consumers ask us where to find a helmet made in the US, or in another country.
+Bell is still making its discount store line here, running to millions of helmets per year.
 See the Bell discount line comments below.

-Although most helmets sold in the US market are now made in China, Taiwan and other Asian countries, many of the European brands are still made in Belgium, Germany, Italy and France.
-You will find comments on that in the writeups below of a number of Euro brands.
+Although most helmets sold in the US market are now made in China, Taiwan and other Asian countries, others are still made in Belgium, Germany, Italy and France.
+You will find comments on that in the writeups below of a number of Euro brands, and we have a page up on where helmets are made.

 If you are outside the US